 What happens after the examination?

-Once your stoma bag is in place you will be able to get dressed and leave the x-ray department.
+Once the catheter has been removed the radiographer will show you back through to the changing area where you will be able to get dressed again.
+You may then leave the x-ray department.

 Are there any side effects?